bhk/scam/reference.md

 Encloses a *block* of expressions.
 A block is a sequence of expressions that are evaluated in order.
-The result of that last expression is returned (or nil is no expressions are given.
+The result of that last expression is returned (or nil if no expressions are given).

 Syntax: